-Dr. Jacquelyn O. Wilson is an assistant professor in the School of Education and the Interim Director of the Professional Development Center for Educators (PDCE) which has been merged with the Delaware Academy for School Leadership (DASL) in the College of Education and Human Development at the University of Delaware.
-She also serves a Director of Graduate Programs in Southern Delaware.
+Dr. Jacquelyn O. Wilson is an assistant professor in the School of Education and the director of the Delaware Academy for School Leadership in the College of Education and Human Development at the University of Delaware.
+She also serves as director of Graduate Programs in Southern Delaware.
 Her responsibilities include: administering graduate education programs at the Owens Campus; serving as a faculty member in the doctorate in school leadership program; advising students in both the masters and doctoral programs, and the development and delivery of professional development for educators in Delaware and other states such as Hawaii, New York, Iowa, and Kentucky as well as urban school districts such as Prince Georges County, Maryland and Yonkers, New York.